 - Submit both the electronic and hard copy components of each reimbursement request before 5pm on the funding cycle deadline, as set by the GSC Treasurer:

-Student groups are encouraged to use the online SAPweb Request for Payment (RFP) service.
+Student groups are encouraged to use the online Atlas Request for Payment (RFP) service.

-- Start online reimbursement form at by clicking on Reimbursement on the left on at SAPWEB
+- Start online reimbursement form by clicking on Manage Reimbursement (RFPs) on ATLAS.

 - Please reference the funding period, event title, and event details in the reimbursement form.

 - Use relevant G/L expense categories below.